 Fall (September)

-The Fall intake represents the largest and most competitive admission period at Boston University.
-It offers the full range of Masters and Bachelors programs like cybersecurity and biostatistics, and includes merit scholarship consideration for early applicants.
+The Fall intake represents the largest and most competitive period at Boston University admissions.
+It offers the full range of Masters and Bachelors programs like MBA and Arts, and includes merit scholarship consideration for early applicants.
 Mandatory orientation is held in September.

 Here are some program details for the Fall intake: